W. Geoffrey Arnott: Honours

 In 1981 he became a member of the Società Italiana per lo Studio dell'Antichità Classica and in 1999 was made a fellow of the British Academy (FBA).

 Personal life

 A lifelong hobby was birdwatching.
-Arnott was a member of his local branch of the Royal Society for the Protection of Birds and from 1981–84 he was President of the Leeds Birdwatchers Club.
+Arnott was a member of his local branch of the Royal Society for the Protection of Birds and from 1981 to 1984 he was President of the Leeds Birdwatchers Club.
 Out of this hobby grew an interest in birds in ancient culture, which fed some of his research interests.

 Arnott died on 1 December 2010 at the age of 80.
 He was survived by his wife Vera and by their daughters Alison, Hilary and Rosemary.